 Our shoulder motion is controlled by a number of very important muscles.
-The rotator cuff are a series of 4 muscles which collectively allow the shoulder to move.
+The rotator cuff is a series of 4 muscles that collectively allow the shoulder to move.
 Injuries to the rotator cuff can cause weakness.
-Between the two bones of the shoulder we have a labrum, or a cartilage disc which helps maintain the stability of the shoulder.
+Between the two bones of the shoulder, we have a labrum or a cartilage disc which helps maintain the stability of the shoulder.
 Injuries to the labrum can cause issues with instability or dislocation of the shoulder.

 What are the signs to look for to know whether or not you have a serious shoulder injury?